How state employees can opt out of paying dues to the Washington Federation of State Employees/AFSCME Council 28 (WFSE)

 WFSE is the designated union for state employees across Washington in most state agencies and community colleges.

 For years, public employees in Washington have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
-However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
+However, the U.S. Supreme Court ruled in 2018 that public employees can no longer be required to financially support a labor union against their will.
 Janus v.
 AFSCME, 585 US (2018)

 The decision found,